Bath · Bristol · London

 A decade engineering profit at scale.

-Architect of the LUSH Cosmetics global digital transformation across sixteen markets, recognised by Welocalize as Best Global Client Team.
+Led paid media for the LUSH Cosmetics global digital transformation across sixteen markets, recognised by Welocalize as Best Global Client Team.
 A power user of HTML, CSS, JavaScript and GTM, now applying that technical depth to AI search: structured data, entity signals and the machine readability that decides visibility in Google AI Overviews and answer engines.
 Google Partner.
 Stape Partner.
 Amazon Ads Partner.

 The senior mind that wins the work is the senior mind that does the work.